fluentverification/CaseStudies_StochasticModelChecking/README.md

 ### Step-by-Step Instructions

 #### 1. Prepare Your Project Directory
-Before starting, ensure your terminal is inside the folder containing the model files.
+Before starting, ensure the terminal is inside the folder containing the model files.
 Docker uses the active folder to share files with the container.

 ```bash
 cd /path/to/your/StaminaDocker